Image of Levain on Biancolievito

 First, pour the Levain into a bowl and add the water.
 Mix with a hand whisk to dissolve the starter and oxygenate it.
 You will notice the surface of the water will be filled with bubbles.
 This is very important to stimulate the reproduction of yeast cells.

 At this point, add the flour and mix with a spatula until the mixture is relatively homogeneous.
-It is unnecessary to string the dough or mix it too much, so you can do this operation entirely by hand.
+Stringing the dough or mixing it too much is unnecessary, so you can do this operation entirely by hand.

 Once ready, pour the Levain into a pot and close the lid.
 Then place the pot in the fridge at +4°C (39°F) for at least 24 hours.

-Depending on the amount of time you have available, you can decide to refresh the Levain every day or extend the storage time up to 5 to 7.
+Depending on your availability, you can decide to refresh the Levain every day or extend the storage time to 5 to 7 days.

 If you prefer to keep the Levain for more than 1 week, you will have to feed it with different proportions and decrease the amount of flour.